xryanglab/xtail/README.md

 ###DOCUMENTATION

-To use Xtail, please refer to the instructions in MANUAL in this directory.
+To use Xtail, please refer to the instructions in xtail.pdf in this subdirectory source/inst/doc.

 ###LICENSE